B.C. woman in wheelchair sues Air Canada after staff lift her into seat without consent - BC Local News

-According to documents obtained by the Western News, the lawsuit filed last week in Penticton Supreme Court alleges Bonnie Hayes, a psychologist, was injured when two Air Canada employees “unilaterally” decided to lift her into an airplane seat, causing her immediate pain and damage to her shoulders and upper arms.
+According to documents obtained by the Western News, the lawsuit filed last week in Penticton Supreme Court by Bonnie Hayes, a Penticton psychologist, alleges two Air Canada employees “unilaterally” decided to lift her into an airplane seat causing her immediate pain and damage to her shoulders and upper arms.

 “Dr. Hayes cried out in pain during the incident and one of the two men involved, apologized,” states the lawsuit.